I never felt much like a California girl until I moved to New York City.

 I got the part.
 The bug sank its teeth in me hard and the rest is history.

 I met my mentor, Jon Call in high school.
-He taught me how to sing and what to sing and why one might sing at all.
-He introduced me to things like breathing, and phrasing, and Patti Lupone.
-It was a wonderful 4 year master class in the art of theater.
+A genius cinephile, he was highly trained in acting, voice, and dance, and he gave to me a 4 year master class in things like breathing, and phrasing, and Patti Lupone.
 I then went to study acting at Emerson College in Boston which further fed my hungry mind and wandering imagination.

 My post college adventure began with a slight detour on the way to NYC when I was cast as Snow White in San Francisco’s long running, renowned review, Beach Blanket Babylon.
 San Francisco’s theatre community scooped me up in a tender embrace, but when I left “The Blanket” it was time to move on from the poison apple to the big apple.